moonglum/graphshaper/README.md

 ## Usage

 The commandline tool expects one argument: The number of vertices you want your generated graph to have.
+This will result in two CSV files containing your vertices and edges.
 For example:

     graphshaper 50